FRIENDS OF PAULA X Viúva Lamego

 The idea behind the LINHA collection—named after the Portuguese word for “line”—emerged from a study of Brazilian Modernism, particularly the work of landscape architect Roberto Burle Marx.

-In a playful attempt to translate his landscape architecture into a tile collection, we created a design in which a single line visually connects individual tiles, uniting them into coherent and versatile patterns.
-This approach opens up infinite possibilities for arranging the tiles into continuous, flowing landscapes.
+In a playful attempt to translate his landscape architecture into a tile collection, we created a design in which a single line visually connects individual tiles.
+This approach opens up sheer infinite possibilities for arranging the tiles into continuous, flowing landscapes and versatile patterns.

 image of lump of clay at tile factory